 7. Superficial Charm That Wears Off Over Time

 Some people with antisocial personality disorder have the ability to turn on the charm in order to draw people in and gain their trust.
 People who first meet them might be impressed with their charisma, sense of humor, or ability to captivate a room full of people.
 Usually, this charm is superficial in nature, and wears off when people get to know them better.
-Over time, antisocial people tend to show their true colors, which are a lot less charming in nature.2,6
+Over time, antisocial people tend to show their true colors, which are a lot less charming.2,6

 8. A Hunger for Power & Control